dy1z/docs/content/docs/configuration/build-paths.md

 - use different Tailwind plugins

 <div class="bg-gray-100 border-l-4 border-gradient-b-orange-dark p-4 mb-4 text-md" role="alert">
-  <div class="text-gray-600">Since Tailwind CSS is compiled <em>only once</em>, before Templates are built, using <code class="shiki-inline">tailwind.config</code> in Front Matter will have no effect.</div>
+  <div class="text-gray-600">Since Tailwind CSS is compiled <em>only once</em>, before Templates are built, using <code class="shiki-inline">build.tailwind.config</code> in Front Matter will have no effect.</div>
 </div>

 ## assets

-Source and destination directories of your asset files.
+Source and destination directories for your asset files.

 At build time, `assets.destination` will be created relative to `build.destination`, and everything inside `assets.source` will be copied into it: